ShannonNaidoo01/terraform-region-new/README.md

 - `allowed_locations`: A list of allowed locations where resources can be deployed.
 - `subscription_id`: The ID of the Azure subscription where the policy will be applied.

-### Local File Data Source

-The `data "local_file" "deny_locations_policy"` block reads the policy JSON file from the specified path.

-### Policy Definition

-The `resource "azurerm_policy_definition" "deny_locations"` block defines a custom policy that denies deployments to any location not listed in the `allowed_locations` variable.
-The policy rule is encoded in JSON format using the `jsonencode` function.

 ### Policy Assignment

 The `resource "azurerm_subscription_policy_assignment" "location_policy"` block assigns the policy to the specified Azure subscription.